dcloutman/shoal/README.md

 ## Release Notes

 ### v0.3.0
-This version had two primary goals.
+This version had the following primary goals.

-- Create unit test coverage for the majority of classes.
+- Create unit test coverage for the majority of classes
-- Convert method names and variables to camel case to better match PSR standards.
+- Convert method names and variables to camel case to better match PSR standards

-In the process of developing unit tests, bugs were found and (hopefully) fixed.
+- Bring comments into conformity with the PHPDoc standard so that API documentation could be generated In the process of developing unit tests, bugs were found and (hopefully) fixed.